-"I wanna hear laughter when I die...tell stories about me, I don't care how dirty they are...from hell I'd be looking up and saying "fuck you guys, you're doing me a disservice if you're not telling some dirty stories about me."
+"I wanna hear laughter when I die...tell stories about me, I don't care how dirty they are...from hell I'd be looking up and saying 'fuck you guys, you're doing me a disservice if you're not telling some dirty stories about me.'"
 She said she did that when she eulogized her mom and "I dropped a very pronounced F-bomb in the church."
-She published articles about accidently walking in on her parents having sex and finding her mom's sex toy, and often told the story about being caught herself as a teen having sex in the play area of a local burger joint (No, not in the ball pit, although that was a frequent question).
+She was quoted in articles about accidently walking in on her parents having sex and finding her mom's sex toy, and often told the story about being caught herself as a teen having sex in the play area of a local Burger King (No, not in the ball pit, although that was a frequent question).
 She and her boyfriend had ridden their bikes there from their homes and when the staff caught them they made their parents come pick them up.
 She squirted milk from her breasts sometimes just for a laugh.
 I was taken by surprise by one sex video she started showing me which had a white skinned goddess planting her golden brown thatch which grew like an exclamation point on top of a guy lying in bed when I suddenly realized it was her!
-And she recounted jerking off her husband under a blanket when they were returning from Japan.
+And she recounted jerking off her husband on an airplane under a blanket when they were returning from Japan.
 "He was helpless!"